idavis/idavis.github.io/_posts/2019-12-04-arming-yourself.md

 ---
 layout: post
 title: "ARMing Yourself - Working with ARM on x86_64"
-date: 2019-11-27 05:00
+date: 2019-12-04 05:00
-published: false
+published: true
-categories: qemu arm
+categories: qemu arm docker
 ---

 ## Introduction

-In a prior article, [Jetson Containers - Introduction](/2019/07/jetson-containers-introduction), I showed how to bring `QEMU` static libraries into the container enabling the configuration/creation of ARM images and `debootstrap`'ped file systems.
+In a prior article, [Jetson Containers - Introduction](/2019/07/jetson-containers-introduction), I showed how to bring `QEMU` static libraries into the container enabling the configuration/creation of ARM images and `debootstrap`'ped [root file systems](/2019/08/building-custom-root-filesystems).
 We can make this effort transparent to the `chroot` or container with a little bit of effort.

 `TLDR` - Assuming you have installed the packages in the [Required Packages (Ubuntu 18.04)](#required-packages-(ubuntu-18.04)) section, go to [The How](#the-how) section below.